Ajith-Suraparaju/Ajith-Suraparaju/README.md

 # Hello, I'm Ajith Suraparaju <br/><a href="https://github.com/ajith-suraparaju">Data Engineer</a></h1>
 [I invite you to review my resume](https://github.com/Ajith-Suraparaju/Ajith-Suraparaju/blob/main/Ajith_Suraparaju-Data_Engineer.pdf) </a>

-Experienced and certified Data Engineer with a strong foundation in designing, implementing, and optimizing batch and streaming data pipelines.
-Proficient in various technologies, including Python, SQL, Apache Spark, Databricks, and Microsoft Azure.
-Skilled in ensuring operational stability, data quality, and compliance throughout the data pipeline process.
-Adept at collaborating with cross-functional teams to deliver data-driven solutions that enhance decision-making processes and drive business growth. </a>
+Experienced Data Engineer with 3+ years in building and optimizing data pipelines using Python, SQL, and big data tools like Apache Spark and Kafka.
+Improved data processing speeds by 40% through efficient ETL processes.
+Skilled in cloud platforms such as AWS and Azure and proficient in data warehousing with Redshift and Snowflake.
+Seeking to apply expertise in a Data Engineering role. </a>

 ## Certifications